-For the six months ended 30 June
+For the six months ended

-2019 2018
+2020 2019

-Wages and salaries 15,170 12,771
+Wages and salaries 17,875 15,170

-Variable compensation 22,036 70,038
+Variable compensation 205,850 22,036

-Social security charges 1,705 1,567
+Social security charges 2,124 1,705

-Recruitment and other employment costs 4,023 3,303
+Recruitment and other employment costs 3,672 4,023

-Employee expenses 42,934 87,679
+Employee expenses 229,521 42,934

-The wages and salaries increased in line with the FTE development from 436 as per 31 December 2018 to 465 as per 30 June 2019.
-Overall employee expenses decreased by 51% as a result of the decrease in variable compensation paid to employees.
+The wages and salaries increased in line with the FTE development from 465 as per 30 June 2019 to 502 as per 30 June 2020.
+Overall employee expenses increased by 435% as a result of the increase in variable compensation paid to employees.
+The increase in variable compensation is also reflected in the increase in other liabilities.
 The amount of variable compensation payable is based on the operational profit of the company.
+The impact of COVID-19 on the results of the company is discussed in the Financial Overview section of Our Business report.
+Included in variable compensation is €3.9 million share-based compensation.